WRDC: Switch from NBC to UPN

 In March 1994, FSF sold channel 28 to Communications Corporation of America, headed by Tom Galloway.
 Despite hopes that Galloway would do something to fix what News & Observer media critic Bob Langford called "the worst NBC affiliate in the country", the ownership change would not be enough to save channel 28's affiliation with NBC.
 By this time, NBC's patience with WRDC had been exhausted after over a quarter-century of mediocrity at best on channel 28.
 It had perennially been one of NBC's weakest affiliates, even during its nationwide ratings dominance.
 The station's lackluster ratings in what had become one of the fastest-growing markets in the country were a particular embarrassment for a network still capitalizing on the success of the Must See TV campaign.
 Continuing preemptions and Brissette's all-but-nonexistent commitment to local news did not help matters.

 NBC began to look to move its programming to another station at the end of its affiliation agreement with channel 28.
 Unlike in the 1970s, the establishment of new television stations in the Triangle and cable leveling the playing field between VHF and UHF outlets gave NBC flexibility in selecting a new local outlet for its programs.
-In 1994, NBC selected WYED-TV (channel 17, soon to become WNCN), licensed to Goldsboro but located just outside Raleigh in Clayton.
+In 1994, NBC selected WYED-TV (soon to become WNCN), licensed to Goldsboro but located just outside Raleigh in Clayton.
 WNCN had recently boosted its signal to 5 million watts to provide greater coverage to the Triangle.
 Additionally, channel 17's new owner, Outlet Communications, had very good relations with NBC; it owned WJAR-TV in Providence, Rhode Island, and WCMH-TV in Columbus, Ohio, which were two of NBC's strongest and longest-standing affiliates.
 Although WNCN had just affiliated with the new WB Television Network, NBC quickly cut a deal with Outlet to move its Triangle affiliation to WNCN on October 1, 1995, the day channel 28's affiliation agreement expired.